PedroTroller/PhpCSFixer-Custom-Fixers/README.md

 ## PedroTroller/ordered_with_getter_and_setter_first

-Class/interface/trait methods MUST BE ordered (getter and setters at the end, ordered following arguments order).
+Class/interface/trait methods MUST BE ordered (accessors at the beginning of the class, ordered following properties order).

 ### Configuration examples